Fayez Tarawneh: Early life and education

-Tarawneh was born on 1 May 1949.
+Tarawneh was born on 1 May 1949 in Amman, Jordan.
 He received a bachelor's degree in economy from the University of Jordan.
 He also obtained a master's degree in 1974 and a PhD in 1980 in economics, both from the University of Southern California.

 Career

 Tarawneh was Jordanian ambassador to the United States from 1993 until 1997, and headed the Jordanian delegation that was in charge of peace negotiations with Israel in 1994.
-Then he was appointed Prime Minister and served in this post from 20 August 1998 to 4 March 1999, the last Prime Minister under King Hussein, who died in February 1999.
+Then he was appointed prime minister and served in this post from 20 August 1998 to 4 March 1999, the last prime minister under King Hussein, who died in February 1999.
 Next he was named chief of the royal court in 1999.
 The other cabinet posts he held include Foreign Minister and Trade Minister.
 Tarawneh was appointed senator in 2003.

 He was appointed to serve as prime minister for a second time on 26 April 2012 after the sudden resignation of his predecessor, Awn Shawkat Al-Khasawneh.
 An increase in fuel prices resulted in protests.
 On 2 September 2012, a motion of no confidence passed in parliament against his government.
 On 11 October 2012, he was replaced by Abdullah Ensour as prime minister.
 Tarawneh was appointed chief of royal court by King Abdullah II on 28 January 2013, replacing Riyad Abu Karaki.

-Personal life
+Death

-Tarawneh died on 15 December 2021, at the age of 72.
+Tarawneh died on 15 December 2021, at the age of 72 in Amman, Jordan.
 The following day, after the funeral prayer at the Royal Guards Mosque, he was buried at the Royal Cemetery in Amman in a funeral attended by King Abdullah, Prince Faisal and other senior Jordanian officials.